-This paper is organized as follows: in Section \ref{sectiondata}, we present the construction and basic properties of the new X-ray source catalogue, describe the 2MRS optical group catalogue used for the identification, and introduce a representative subsample observed by XMM-Newton.
-The analysis of X-ray and optical properties of X-ray detected groups in our catalogue is provided in Section \ref{sectionresults}.
-In Section \ref{scalingrelations}, we present the scaling relations including a comparison with the literature.
-We summarize our results in Section \ref{conclusion}.
-In this study, we adopt a flat $\Lambda$CDM cosmology with parameters $H_{0}$ = 70 km s$^{-1}$ Mpc$^{-1}$, $\Omega_{\rm m}$ = 0.3, and $\Omega_{\Lambda} = 1 - \Omega_{\rm m}$.
+This paper is organised as follows: In Sect. \ref{sectiondata}, we present the construction and basic properties of the new X-ray source catalogue, we describe the 2MRS optical group catalogue used for the identification, and we introduce a representative subsample observed by \textit{XMM-Newton}.
+The analysis of X-ray and optical properties of X-ray-detected groups in our catalogue is provided in Sect. \ref{sectionresults}.
+In Sect. \ref{scalingrelations}, we present the scaling relations and include a comparison with the literature.
+We summarise our results in Sect. \ref{conclusion}.
+In this study, we adopted a flat $\Lambda$CDM cosmology with the parameters $H_{0}$ = 70 km s$^{-1}$ Mpc$^{-1}$, $\Omega_{\rm m}$ = 0.3, and $\Omega_{\Lambda} = 1 - \Omega_{\rm m}$.
 Unless otherwise stated, errors represent standard $1\sigma$ uncertainties (drawn at the 68$\%$ confidence level).
-For radii, masses, and concentrations, the suffixes 200, 500, and 10000 correspond to the mean densities relative to the critical density of the Universe at the redshift of the group.
+For radii, masses, and concentrations, the suffixes 200, 500, and 10000 correspond to the {encompassed} densities relative to the critical density of the Universe at the redshift of the group.